← Blog

 Why traditional evals fall short for agents

 Historically, customer service chatbots were built for information retrieval: they surfaced the right snippet from policies, FAQs, or a knowledge base and turned it into a relevant yet generic response.
-Agents, by contrast, are expected to do what a human assistant would do—execute an end-to-end, user-specific workflow by taking actions across tools and systems.
+Agents, by contrast, are expected to do what a human assistant would do, execute an end-to-end, user-specific workflow by taking actions across tools and systems.
 This shift calls for a new evaluation paradigm.
+For a deeper look at how agent components work together in these workflows, see our guide on AI agent architecture.

 What MCP evals measure instead